Common Closing Mistakes Home Sellers Should Avoid in Central Florida

 Letting Homeowner’s Insurance or Utilities Lapse Early

-Fix: Keep utilities on and insurance active through closing day.
+Fix: Keep utilities on and insurance active through closing day, even a day past is helpful to the buyer.

 Forgetting HOA Requirements